RemiKalbe/sapper-oidc/README.md

 </script>
 ```

-Now, you are free to implement a client side user store how you want.
+I'd recommend that you create a Svelte store to store the data you get back from "session", and then you update it with the new data that you get from the callback function in "silentRenew".